WeisonWEileen/CLONE/README.md

 ## 👏 Acknowledgements
+- [RoboVerse](https://github.com/RoboVerseOrg/RoboVerse): Together with the RoboVerse team, we release the training and inference code.
 - [PHC](https://github.com/ZhengyiLuo/PHC): We use PHC for reference motion retargeting.
 - [OmniH2O](https://github.com/LeCAR-Lab/human2humanoid): We use OmniH2O as our codebase.
 - [FAST_LIO](https://github.com/LeCAR-Lab/human2humanoid): We use the FAST_LIO as the Lidar Odometry.